Photo by Marchel Eang

 Biography

-Jay Cabalu is a Filipino-Canadian pop artist based on the traditional, ancestral and uneceded territories of the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and Səl̓ílwətaʔ (Tsleil-Waututh) Nations– Vancouver, BC.
-His works are made of 100% hand-cut collage as well as other found materials.
-He discovered magazines and comic books at a young age after his family immigrated to Canada in 1991.
-As a response to mass media and capitalism, Cabalu repurposes print media to create highly meticulous collages.
-In subject matter ranging from pop icons, self-portrait and still life, Jay's artistic practice has evolved over the past decade as critique and correction to the failures of media's attempts to depict his everyday reality.
-By reappropriating the visual language of advertisements and popular culture, Jay inverts depictions of pleasure and luxury to portray a collaged world overflowing with contradictions.
+Jay Cabalu is a Filipino-Canadian artist based on the traditional, ancestral, and unceded territories of the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and Səl̓ílwətaʔ (Tsleil-Waututh) Nations in Vancouver, BC.
+His works are created through 100% hand-cut collage alongside other found materials.
+Cabalu discovered magazines and comic books at a young age after immigrating to Canada with his family in 1991.
+In response to mass media and capitalism, he repurposes printed imagery into highly meticulous collages that interrogate systems of consumption and representation.

 Statement

 My work merges a foundation in drawing with a deep-rooted interest in the imagery of popular culture.
-Drawing from the Pop Art tradition, I create maximalist paintings entirely composed of hand-cut magazine collage.
+Inspired by the pop art tradition, I create maximalist paintings entirely composed of hand-cut magazine collage.
 These mashups reappropriate the hyper-saturated visual landscape of the Digital Age and social media era.

 Through portraits of iconic figures, I reassemble familiar faces using hundreds of curated images.
 Each clipping is chosen not only for its aesthetic attributes but for its contextual significance, allowing my portraits to function both as a visual likeness and a multi-layered commentary on media and identity.